epiverse-trace/tutorials/instructors/files/04-practical-tutors.md

 **Steps:**

-- Open the file `04-practical-activity-1.R` and complete all the lines marked with `#<COMPLETE>`, following the detailed steps provided within the R file.
+1. Open the file `04-practical-activity-1.R` and complete every line marked with `#<COMPLETE>`, following the instructions in the file.
-- Paste the survey link for your room
-- Generate contact matrix by defining survey class object, country name, age limits from table of parameters, and whether to make a symmetric matrix.
-- Combine the initial conditions add `initial_conditions_inf` or `initial_conditions_free` to the each age group as given in table of parameter.
+2. Paste the survey link for your room and generate the contact matrix (country, age limits, symmetric) as given in the table of parameters.
-- Prepare the population to model as affected by the epidemic add the name of the country, the symmetric and transposed contact matrix, the vector with the population size of each age group, the binded matrix with initial conditions for each age group.
-- Rates. add the values as given in table of parameter
-- In each function argument add the population object, each of the previously defined rates, the total simulation time as given in table of parameter.
+3. Combine the initial conditions, build the population object, set the disease rates, and run `epidemics::model_default()` using the values in the table of parameters.
-- Paste plot of total number of individual per compartment and table output with peak size and time in report
-- Paste plot output of new infections in report
+4. Paste the compartments plot, the peak-size table, and the new-infections plot, then answer the questions below.

 **Questions:**

-Within your room, Write your answers to these questions:

 - What are the time and size of the epidemic peak for *infectious individuals* in each age group?
 Use the table output.
-- Compare and describe the similarities and differences between these two outputs: the table with the epidemic peak of *infectious individuals* across age groups, and the plot of *new infections* across age groups.
+- Compare and describe the similarities and differences between the table of epidemic peaks for *infectious individuals* and the plot of *new infections* across age groups.

-- Compare: What differences do you observe compared to the outputs from other rooms (if available)?
+Discuss your answers within your group before sharing with the wider room.

 ### Inputs